harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_template.md

 ---

-## Estimation (Part 1) | `number of days` (See instructions below)
+## Estimation | `number of days` (See instructions below)
-This step is to be completed without the client and as a development team.
+This step is to be completed without the client and instead as a development team.
 You must now share how long each member estimates each user story (feature) to implement. <br>
 This is done by playing a *'Planning Poker'* game, where everyone selects an amount of time they believe a feature will take to implement.
 Rules:
 > - Everyone must reveal their selection at the same time.
 > - `number of days` can span from (1-100) days.